-RNEW is the smallest of these funds.
+RNEW is the smallest of these funds, and we would like to see it deploy its IPO proceeds and look to expand relatively quickly (although we acknowledge that Ecofin will be just as keen not to rush things).
 Many of the other funds also started off small but expanded over time.